CEGRcode/2024_Li_GRN_inference/GRN_simulator_website/README.md

 ---

 ## Notes
-This tool is intended for **hypothesis generation, network exploration, and dynamical interpretation** of regulatory interactions inferred by IAGREE.
+This tool is intended for **network visualization, manipulation, and dynamical interpretation** of regulatory interactions inferred by SETIA.
 Predictions should be validated experimentally.